 I think this will create a tense benny economy, especially if there are several difficult challenges that force PCs to spend bennies early on in the game.
 But in this scenario, the GM should avoid hoarding bennies too much as well.
 Keep the bennies flowing, but keep the pool of available bennies low.

-In this variant, I recommend using the joker’s wild setting rule.
+I also recommend using the joker’s wild setting rule with this variant.
 There’s nothing better than drawing a Joker and there are 5 players, but only 2 bennies in the available pool.
 In this case, the bennies go to the players with the fewest number of bennies.
 In case of ties, the players choose which player gets it.

 What do you guys think?